totchi-lagawi/avalancheos-doc/1 - Philosophy/Software theory.md

 # The theory of five
 *Disclaimer : this is just a draft.
-It is unclear, messy, and may change.*
+It is unclear, messy, and may change.
+Do not take anything in it as it.*

 ## Introduction
-Many current programs are complicated, disorganised, and bloated : Windows with its performance and bloat issues, Minecraft with its performance and flexibility issues, macOS with its security issues...
-All of this makes creation of good software is hard, since there's no widely-known universal guidelines that provide a way to create good software.
-This page proposes five criteria, which every good software should respect.
-By opposition, it is also possible to check the quality of a software based on those.
-We will start by describing quickly the criteria, then we will examine them in details.
-> In today's digital landscape, many software applications are characterized by complexity, disorganization, and excessive resource consumption.
-Examples include Windows, which often grapples with performance and bloat issues; Minecraft, which faces challenges related to performance and flexibility; and macOS, which has been criticized for security vulnerabilities.
-These factors complicate the development of high-quality software, as there are no universally accepted guidelines to ensure excellence in software design.
-This paper proposes five essential criteria that every effective software application should meet: Security, Speed, Simplicity, Flexibility, and Maintainability.
-By evaluating software against these criteria, developers can assess its quality and identify areas for improvement.
-We will begin by briefly outlining each criterion before delving into a detailed examination of their significance and implications.
->
->*Revised version, by ChatGPT*
+Today's software programs tend to be overcomplicated, inefficient, and unsecure.
+There are examples : macOS, which was vastly critisized for its bugs and security breaches, Windows, which is known for its slowness, security problems, and overcomplicated architecture, Minecraft, which has huge performance issues...
+To only name a few.
+They are, however, well-etablished software that is used all across the world.
+How is it possible to determine the quality of a software?
+This paper proposes five criteria, which determine the necessary qualities of good software.

 ## The five criteria
-These are :
+These criteria are :
 * Security
 * Speed
 * Simplicity
 * Flexibility
 * [FIXME: I forgot...]

-**TODO : add definitions of these critera, and provide examples**

-Security is important for evident reasons ; speed is more than what could be though : effectively, inefficient software does work, but it holds a machine's resources which could be dedicated to other tasks, and sometimes for a lot of time.
-Furthermore, efficient software tends to work on old or low-end hardware without too many problems, which fights planned obsolescence.
-Therefore, while a small software running slow is not extremely given it has some importance - let's say, for example, a game -, it may make the user buy new hardware to make it run smoother, while this new hardware could have been avoided if the software was well-made.
-Simplicity simply makes programming easier : it is always easier to contribute to a project that you fully understand than a project that you only barely do.
-Also, it reduces the risks of security problems and bugs, by making code easier to analyse by humans.
-Be that as it may, as the KISS principle said, something simple but that works is always more impressive than something complicated but that doesn't work.
-Flexibility is a bit harder to catch.
-It means avoiding any specification, and advocates reusability and making things generic.
-It will be further described below.
+They are listed by importance, from the most important to the least.
+Security is, of course, placed first.
+Speed follows, and that, because it matters more than what could be though.
+Effectively, inefficient software not only take more time to complete execution, it also holds resources which could have been given to other tasks, which may be more important.
+Furthermore, efficient software tends to work more easily on old or low-end software, making software efficiency fights planned obsolescence.
+Simplicity come from a well-known proverb from the \*NIX world : KISS (Keep It Simple, Stupid).
+Simplicity in software is directly related to our human nature : it is a lot easier to program well-organized and simple software than overcomplicated ones, with a very complicated architecture.
+Also, security problems and bugs tend to be more easily fixed on a simple program than on a very complicated one...
+However, some programs *do* need complex architecture : but in that case, the program is complex, and not complicated.
+Flexibility is harder to define.
+It means that software should use as much universal and general systems as possible, and avoid using any unnecessary systems.
+Each of them will be described in details below.

+## In details
+### Security
+TODO

+### Speed
+TODO

+## Simplicity
+TODO

+## Flexibility
+TODO

+## [FIXME: I forgot...]
+TODO